 Fresh Air Ventilation Prodcuts Compliant with ASHRAE Standard 62.2.

 What are the different types of ventilation systems?
-Home ventilation system types include variations of balanced ventilation, supply ventilation, or exhaust ventilation.
+Home venting system types include variations of balanced, supply, or exhaust.

 Balanced Ventilation Systems

 Heat Recovery Ventilator (HRV) and Energy Recovery Ventilator (ERV)

 - Uses a fan to supply air into the home while simultaneously exhausting an equivalent amount of air out of the home

 - Ducted into the central air distribution system